 “Law enforcement officers in this country cannot continue to be absolved of accountability for shooting first and asking questions later,” said Ben Crump, founder of Ben Crump Law, PLLC.
 “The minor punishments officers often receive do not send a message that will deter other officers from repeating this deadly cycle.
 This pattern needs to end here with justice for Patrick Lyoya.”

-Schurr’s attorneys have argued the first few days of trial that the ex-cop had reason to believe he feared for his life because Lyoya allegedly grabbed his Taser.
+Schurr’s attorneys argued in pre-trial hearings that the ex-cop had reason to believe he feared for his life because Lyoya allegedly grabbed his Taser.
 However, the way in which Lyoya was ultimately killed left is family and the public believing Lyoya didn’t pose a threat at the time of his death.

 “What was so amazing to me, is that after Patrick was shot, I thought that his officer, Schurr, the criminal, would be arrested.
 Amazingly, the man is still free, is at home with his wife and his children and my son is buried and Patrick is dead,” said Lyoya’s father, Peter, via Wood TV.